Committee - Scotland

 In 2009 she was elected NODA Regional Rep for Edinburgh and the Lothians a position she thoroughly enjoys.
 Having received her NODA award for 50 years service to Amateur Theatre she feels she has the knowledge and experience to support and encourage companies in her district, particularly the youngsters who are the future of Amateur Theatre.

 Mike has been involved with theatre and event lighting for fifty years.
 From humble beginnings lighting school shows, Mike progressed to Director of his own lighting hire company based in Dunfermline.
 Need for a change took him to Northern Light, Edinburgh, as an Event Project Manager, counting Scottish Royal events as part of his remit.
 Latterly, Mike spent six years as Head of Lighting and Sound at the “theatre in the hills” – Pitlochry Festival Theatre.
 Retiral from here lasted approximately two weeks before returning to his original work as a freelance theatre lighting designer, adding even more professional and non-professional shows to his CV.
 Around this work he also manages to fit in his other hobby of travelling.
-Mike’s wife Alison is, by day, a Speech and Language Therapist in Tayside Region – but is also an excellent DSM!
+Mike’s wife Alison was, by day, a Speech and Language Therapist in Tayside Region.
+Having now retired, she has found new work as a theatre captioner – but is also an excellent DSM!
 Finally, keeping theatre in the family, daughter Helen finds herself more and more involved as a Stage Manager, whilst also coping with her work as a Mineralogist, based in Aberdeen.

 I began performing on the amateur stage with Stilring and Bridge of Allan Operatic society in 1980 before moving to Stonehaven in 1986, performing with several groups in the Aberdeen and North East Area since.
 In 2008 I was appointed Regional Rep for Grampian, Highlands and Islands and enjoy immensely the visits to societies in the area from Stonehaven to Lerwick.